This Freezer-friendly Turkey Sausage Breakfast Sandwich includes homemade turkey sausage, avocado, sprouts and spinach egg scramble!

 - Chop, slice and prepare veggie toppings as well as shred the cheese before cooking for easy assembly.

-- Mix ground turkey together with ingredients and form into small, extremely thin patties.
-Heat olive oil in a large frying pan over med-high heat, and add sausage patties, cooking for about 5 minutes per side.
+- Mix ground turkey together with ingredients and form into six 1/4-inch thick patties.
+Heat 1 tbsp olive oil in a large frying pan over med-high heat, and add sausage patties, cooking for about 2-3 minutes per side.

-- Meanwhile, crack eggs into a large bowl and whisk until well combined.
-Heat olive oil in a medium sized pan and cook eggs for about 30 seconds, stirring often.
+- Remove sausages from the pan and set aside.
+Crack eggs into a large bowl and whisk until well combined, seasoning with salt and pepper.
+Heat remaining tbsp olive oil in a medium sized pan and cook eggs until barely set, stirring often.
 Add spinach and cook for another minute or so until eggs are cooked through.

-- Remove English muffins from the oven, and assemble breakfast sandwiches by topping bottom bun with turkey sausage, then adding cheese.
-Add egg scramble on top of the cheese, followed by red pepper, avocado, sprouts and sriracha.
-Omit sprouts if freezing.
+- Assemble breakfast sandwiches by topping bottom bun with cheese, then turkey sausage patty.
+Add egg scramble, followed by red pepper, avocado and microgreens.
+Omit microgreens if freezing.